OpenSkyPlus/OpenSkyPlus/README.md

 When choosing where to install OpenSkyPlus, it will default to `C:\Program Files\[Launch Monitor]`
+> [!IMPORTANT]
-==Make sure you change [Launch Monitor] to the directory where you have your launch monitor software installed!==
+> Make sure you change [Launch Monitor] to the directory where you have your launch monitor software installed!

 When prompted about replacing old plugins, it is recommended that you choose 'Y'.